crc-org/blog/README.md

 This will create a `./public/` folder that contains the output as published on GH Pages.

+> [!IMPORTANT]
+> Make sure to run `git submodule update --init` to pull remote modules, otherwise the theme is not be available.
+This will cause the generation to fail

 ### Devcontainer
 You can also use the devcontainer setup.
 This will start the generation container and allows you to use the `hugo` command line directlky from inside the editor.